The Amish Horse

 I could not stop thinking about the Amish horse, or wanting to drive to the barn in Maine and just sit outside his stall and just be with him.
 I hoped the vet was wrong about his condition; I Googled DSLD in Horses, to see if there was any hope.
 When I read the articles I wept, and I understood at last why I am so obsessed by this animal.

 Degenerative suspensory ligament desmitis is the same as Ehlers-Danlos syndrome in humans.
 My daughter and her teenage daughter both have Ehlers-Danlos syndrome.

 They have what the Amish horse has.
 Muscle pain, ligament deterioration, dislocation of joints, fatigue, arthritis.
 There is no cure.
 They will also live with challenges, even with good pain management and physical therapy, and canes and perhaps braces, and Task Rabbit.
-They can work and study, and they are surrounded by love and care.
+They can work and study, and they have been surrounded by love and care their whole lives.

 But what if they were denied that care?
 What if they were forced to work beyond their strength to make the rent?
 What if people saw them as useless, because they were “disabled?”

 Of course we wouldn’t ever do that.
 Or would we?